Anfernee Simons

-Anfernee Tyrik Simons (/ˈænfərni/ AN-fər-nee; born June 8, 1999) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+Anfernee Tyrik Simons (/ˈænfərni/ AN-fər-nee; born June 8, 1999) is an American professional basketball player for the Philadelphia 76ers of the National Basketball Association (NBA).
 After high school, he played basketball during a postgraduate year at the IMG Academy in Bradenton, Florida, before being selected by the Portland Trail Blazers in the first round of the 2018 NBA draft with the 24th overall pick.
+Simons was traded to the Boston Celtics in 2025 and to the Chicago Bulls in 2026.

 Early life

-Simons first attended Edgewater High School in Orlando, Florida, where during his sophomore year he averaged 17.8 points, 4.6 assists, 2.4 rebounds, and 1 steal per game in 30 games.
-After growing up young for his grade level and playing with older students, he reclassified to enter college with the class of 2018, providing him an extra year to develop.
-During his junior year he transferred to Montverde Academy in Montverde, but after being a bench player, returned to Edgewater.
+Simons first attended Edgewater High School in Orlando, Florida, where he averaged 17.8 points, 4.6 assists, 2.4 rebounds, and 1 steal per game in 30 games as a sophomore.
+After growing up young for his grade level and playing with older students, Simons reclassified to enter college with the class of 2018, providing him an extra year to develop.
+During his junior year, Simons transferred to Montverde Academy in Montverde, but after being a bench player, returned to Edgewater.
 He graduated high school in 2017, averaging 23.8 points, 7.2 rebounds, 4.2 assists, 1.8 steals, and 0.5 blocks per game in 20 games played in his last year at Edgewater.
-He then attended the IMG Academy in Bradenton for a postgraduate year, although he had previously expressed interest in spending that year at the West Oaks Academy in Orlando instead.
-He averaged 22.4 points, 6.7 rebounds and 3.1 assists on IMG's postgraduate team.
+Simons then attended the IMG Academy in Bradenton for a postgraduate year, although he had previously expressed interest in spending that year at the West Oaks Academy in Orlando instead.
+Simons averaged 22.4 points, 6.7 rebounds and 3.1 assists on IMG's postgraduate team.
 During the summer of 2017, he also played for the United States men's national under-19 basketball team.

 Simons was rated as a five-star recruit and was ranked as the seventh-best player in the 2018 class by 247Sports.com.
-Originally, he planned to enter the University of Louisville, but as a result of the school's basketball sex scandal of 2015 and involvement in the 2017–18 NCAA Division I men's basketball corruption scandal, he decommitted from Louisville, saying that he was most interested in the University of South Carolina, North Carolina State University, the University of Tennessee, and the University of Florida.
-In January 2018, he then said that he was "most likely" going to bypass college and enter the 2018 NBA draft, albeit without hiring an agent.
-In March 2018 he confirmed his decision, and later removed his name from the 2018 Nike Hoop Summit and Jordan Brand Classic.
-On March 20, 2018, ESPN ranked him as the 19th-best prospect in the draft.
-Simons was later named one of the 69 players invited to the 2018 NBA Draft Combine that year.
+Originally, he planned to enter the University of Louisville, but due to the school's basketball sex scandal of 2015 and involvement in the 2017–18 NCAA Division I men's basketball corruption scandal, Simons decommitted from Louisville, saying that he was most interested in the University of South Carolina, North Carolina State University, the University of Tennessee, and the University of Florida.
+In January 2018, Simons then said that he was "most likely" going to bypass college and enter the 2018 NBA draft, albeit without hiring an agent.
+Two months later, he confirmed his decision, and later removed his name from the 2018 Nike Hoop Summit and Jordan Brand Classic.
+On March 20, 2018, ESPN ranked Simons as the 19th-best prospect in the draft.
+He was later named one of the 69 players invited to the 2018 NBA Draft Combine that year.